rizvanua/marketing-website-nextjs/README.md

 - MUI components include built-in accessibility features
 - Custom favicon (SVG icon) for brand consistency
 - All images have proper alt text (from CMS or fallback)
+- Responsive navigation with hamburger menu on mobile devices

 ## ⏳ Loading States